sidora-tools/sidora.core/README.md

 Additionally, if you've made a modification it's recommended to run build-validation before rebuilding.
 This can typically be accessed in Rstudio with  <kbd>Ctrl</kbd> + <kbd>shift</kbd> + <kbd>e</kbd>

-If you need to update any field names or add new tables, make sure to update the TSV in `data-raw`, and run the `data_prep.R` script.
-Don't be stupid like James and edit the TSVs in the Rstudio text editor - do it in a spreadsheet tool.
+If you need to update any field names or add new tables for Pandora, make sure to update the TSV in `data-raw`, and run the `data_prep.R` script.
+The .tsv files can be edited in a spreadsheet tool like [LibreOffice](https://www.libreoffice.org).

 A great introduction to R package development is available [here](http://r-pkgs.had.co.nz/).